-Chapter 19 PDR, PDC, PDI AND PDM—PLANNED DEVELOPMENT DISTRICTS
+Chapter 19 - PDS AND PDM—PLANNED DEVELOPMENT DISTRICTS

 Section 19.01.
 Intent.

-The intent of this chapter is to allow greater design flexibility in the development of land than would be allowed in traditional zoning districts through planned development districts, while at the same time providing for more direct Commission control of such development in the public interest.
+The intent of this chapter is to allow greater design flexibility in the development of land than would be allowed in traditional zoning districts through planned development (“PD”) districts, while at the same time providing for more direct Commission control of such development in the public interest.
 The planned development district regulations and procedures may apply to the development of presently open or vacant lands and may apply to parcels of relatively small size as well as large scale development, depending upon the nature of the proposed use and improvements and their relationship with other surrounding uses and the overall characteristics of the area in which they are located.
+This chapter is designed to provide a well-informed but stream-lined process for approval of planned developments by consolidating Commission approval of the rezoning with approval of specific uses, where appropriate.

 The use of planned development districts can provide a net public benefit through a number of advantages over traditional zoning districts including but not limited to the following:

 (a) promoting a harmonious variety of uses and protecting against adverse impacts to nearby properties, traffic flow and the public at large;